changzhiai/IANN/docs/source/installation.rst

 * PyTorch 1.9 or higher

 To install PyTorch, visit the `official PyTorch website <https://pytorch.org/get-started/locally/>`_ for installation instructions specific to your system.

 Here is an example of how to install PyTorch on a Linux machine with CUDA support:

 .. code-block:: bash

+   # Choose Stable, Linux, Pip, Python, CUDA 11.8
-   pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+   pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 Installing IANN